yasir2000/openwrt-oldwiki-md/FreecomFSG3.rst

  * MAC addresses for network interfaces correctly read from flash
  * SATA and PATA disks work (with slightly modified Fedora Core 4 patch from VIA)
  * USB ports work with stock USB drivers
- * WIFI card on Mini-PCI slot detected by kernel (Tested with Atheros and Intel, haven't tried loading drivers yet)
+ * WIFI card on Mini-PCI slot detected by kernel, and madwifi drivers confirmed working for Atheros cards.
+(Also tested with Intel, but haven't tried loading drivers yet)
  * Freecom registered proper ARM Linux machine ID for FSG-3 (1091)
  * I2C, RTC, sensors and FAN rpm control working with stock drivers

+ * Full tutorial [http://www.openfsg.com/forum/viewtopic.php?p=22663#22663 available] for installation without requiring hardware modifications

 == ToDo ==
  * Enable buttons (GPIO's known, need to adapt NSLU2 code)
  * Leds (Connected to expansion bus, needs some new code to support)
  * Hardware crypto (Driver downloadable from Intel but does it work in Little-Endian mode?)
- * Passing arguments from RedBoot to 2.6 kernel causes crash.
-Works with stock Freecom 2.4 kernel.
- * OpenWrt support (Waiting for buildroot-ng XScale support)

 == Notes ==
  * Holding reset button while powering on enables recovery mode.
 FSG requests IP using bootp and tries to load zImage-recovery with tftp from bootp server.